musason/musason/README.md

 Here are some ideas to get you started:

 - 🌱 I’m currently learning ...
-Hooks
+AWS CloudService
 - 👯 I’m looking to collaborate on ...
-ReactNative
-- 🤔 I’m looking for help with ...
-AppDev
+React Native
 - 💬 Ask me about ...
 Anything, almost anything
 - 📫 How to reach me: ...
 [Linkedin](https://www.linkedin.com/in/zelimhan-ismailov/)
 - ⚡ Fun fact: ...
 Expert on Zip Ties